Overview

 Assumed Knowledge

-An ability to implement and understand design practices, documentation techniques and presentation options to represent advanced design and theoretical principles
+assumed Knowledge: Ability to work independently, implement and understand design practices, documentation techniques, and presentation methods to communicate advanced design and theoretical principles, including skills in CAD, computational modelling, visual representation, and physical model-making.

 Teaching periods